AnimeshKatigar/AnimeshKatigar/README.md

 ### <div align="center">Hi, I am Animesh and I like to host parties @localhost:3000 🥂</div>

--  🤓 I’m currently working as an assistant manager at Jio
+-  🤓 I’m currently working as a software developer at Jio

+-  👩‍💻 Proficient in web frontend libraries like ReactJs, NextJs.

 - 🌌 I have completed my BE in Information Technology.